UPDATED 4/4/19: My favorite “Black Radio” even with its few quirks.

-Extremely rugged and designed to survive parachute drops and ground pounders; they were built to withstand lengthy burial in the ground or even under 16 feet of water as part of a clandestine equipment cache.
+Extremely rugged and designed to survive parachute drops and ground pounders; they were built and tested to withstand lengthy burial in the ground or even under 16 feet of water (“with or without top cover”) as part of a clandestine equipment cache.
 These sets have a Cool Factor 36.6 db higher than any plastic RiceBox ever made by KenYaeIc.
 They were, and are extremely reliable, rugged and quite EMP-resistant.

 The Tech Manual is TM 11-5820-474-14 and is available on the Interwebs.